 The composition of these units, along with the estimated total radiological activity facilitates the disposition of these units at a licensed metal melt facility operated by EnergySolutions.
 This facility has accepted and processed millions of pounds of radioactive waste generated at licensed facilities in Canada.

-Discussions with this service provider have confirmed that the air handling units satisfy waste acceptance criteria, and can be accommodated and disposed of via this pathway.
+Discussions with this service provider have previously confirmed that the air handling units satisfy waste acceptance criteria, and can be accommodated and disposed of via this pathway.
+The cost of metal melt per kilogram is based on drum melt quotes provided in 2024.